 You’ll never receive an email with a loud headline announcing “Your STD Test”.
 You won’t even see our website name in the “From” column.
 Our email communications are timely and informative, but intentionally discreet.

-Discrete Billing
+Discreet Billing

 As another safe-guard to your privacy, our website name will not appear on your billing statement.
 Neither will the names of any tests you receive.